-Northiam Village Hall Trust Cuts a Third of its Heating Bills Thanks to HeatingSave
+Northiam Village Hall Trust Cuts a Third Off its Heating Bills Thanks to HeatingSave

 Situated near Rye, in the High Weald of East Sussex, the gorgeous village of Northiam hosts a population of 2,500.
 A third of these will attend events in their village hall from time to time, for social gatherings, performances, meetings or exercise classes.

-Inspired by a local presentation organised by a county-wide ACRE forum at the end of 2019, chair Keith Whiting approached the hall’s trust committee with the proposal to retrofit HeatingSave to their existing heating systems with a view to improving their heating and energy management, cutting heating costs and reduce their carbon footprint.
+Inspired by a local presentation organised by a county-wide ACRE forum, chair Keith Whiting approached the hall’s trust committee with the proposal to retrofit HeatingSave to their existing heating systems with a view to improving their heating and energy management, cutting heating costs and reduce their carbon footprint.
 The decision was unanimously approved, and the Don Hanson Charitable Foundation were kind enough to advance Northiam Village Hall Trust a loan to assist in the cost of installing the HeatingSave Building Energy Management System.

-Following a completed install in August 2020, our reporter spoke to Keith and the hall’s treasurer, Bernard Bone, to learn more about their experience.
+Following a completed installation, our reporter spoke to Keith and the hall’s treasurer, Bernard Bone, to learn more about their experience.